FNALLPC/machine-learning-hats/cms-open-data-ml/README.md

 Copy/paste the URL it gives you into your web browser and from now on, all interactions with Python and your user account will be through the browser.
 The `-L` option we passed to ssh is forwarding Jupyter's web traffic through SSH, so your account is safe, even if you access it from home.

-Jupyter and all the other Python libraries we will be studying are bundled in CMSSW.
+Jupyter and all the other Python libraries we will be studying are bundled in CMSSW / AWS.
 For these exercises, there is no need to install anything else.